 Desired Over Have or Formula Method uses a formula or equation to solve for an unknown quantity (x) much like ratio proportion.

 When clinicians are prepared and know the key conversion factors, they will be less anxious about the calculation involved.
-This is vital to accuracy regardless of which formula or method employed.
+This is vital to accuracy, regardless of which formula or method employed.

-There are 3 primary methods for the calculation of medication dosages as referenced above.
+There are 3 primary methods for the calculation of medication dosages, as referenced above.
 These include Desired Over Have Method or Formula, Dimensional Analysis and Ratio and Proportion (as cited in Boyer, 2002)[Lindow, 2004].

 Desired Over Have or Formula Method

 Desired over Have or Formula Method is a formula or equation to solve for an unknown quantity (x) much like ratio proportion.
 Drug calculations require the use of conversion factors, such as when converting from pounds to kilograms or liters to milliliters.
-Simplistic in design, this method affords us the opportunity to work with various units of measurement, converting factors to find our answer.
+Simplistic in design, this method allows us to work with various units of measurement, converting factors to find our answer.
 Useful in checking the accuracy of the other methods of calculation as above mentioned, thus acting as a double or triple check.

 For example, a provider requests lorazepam 4 Mg IV Push for a patient in severe alcohol withdrawal.
 The clinician has 2 mg/mL vials on hand.
 How many milliliters should he or she draw up in a syringe to deliver the desired dose?

 Units of measurement must match, for example, milliliters and milliliters, or one needs to convert to like units of measurement.
-In the example, above, the ordered dose was in milligrams, and the have dose was in milligrams, both which cancel out leaving milliliters (answer called for milliliters), so no further conversion is required.
+In the example above, the ordered dose was in milligrams, and the have dose was in milligrams, both of which cancel out leaving milliliters (answer called for milliliters), so no further conversion is required.